Wall Street rises toward more records as Intel and Nvidia rally

 NEW YORK — (AP) — Wall Street is rising toward more records on Thursday as Nvidia and Intel lead a rally for technology stocks after announcing a deal that includes a $5 billion investment.

-The S&P 500 rose 0.7% and was on track to top its all-time high, which was set at the start of the week.
-The Dow Jones Industrial Average was up 212 points, or 0.5%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 1% higher.
+The S&P 500 rose 0.6% and was on track to squeak past its all-time high, which was set at the start of the week.
+The Dow Jones Industrial Average was up 190 points, or 0.4%, as of 1:33 p.m.
+Eastern time, and the Nasdaq composite was 1.1% higher.
 Both were likewise flirting with records.

 The Fed also indicated more cuts may be on the way this year and next, though Chair Jerome Powell warned that the Fed is stuck in a precarious position and may have to change course quickly.
 That's because the economy is in the unusual situation where the job market is slowing when inflation is remaining stubbornly high at the same time.